felipelube/gpt-4-images-tagger/README.md

 7. Build the frontend: `npm run build`
 8. Go back to the root folder: `cd ..`
 9. Set your OPEN_AI_API_KEY environment variable in the `.env` file
-10. Run the application: `python app.py`
+10. Run the application with `python app.py`.
+It should be accessible at `http://localhost:5000`.